szymonsocha/szymonsocha/README.md

 ## Hello!

-I'm in my final year of master's studies in Data Science and Business Analytics. \
-Fascinated by studying and exploring Machine Learning in every possible way.
-Currently, my main focus is on Natural Language Processing (NLP).
+I'm fascinated by studying and exploring Machine Learning in every possible way.
+Graduated with MSc in Data Science and Business Analytics.

 ### :mortar_board: Some of my projects :
 * [Neural Network Performance Comparison](https://github.com/szymonsocha/ml-deep-learning-neural-network)